Martin Bookspan

 Martin Bookspan (July 30, 1926 – April 29, 2021) was an American announcer, commentator, and author.
 He was the announcer on the PBS series Live from Lincoln Center from its beginnings in 1976 until his retirement in 2006.
-For years he was also announcer for the Live from the Met series on PBS (which eventually became The Metropolitan Opera Presents).
+For years he was also the announcer for another PBS series, Live from the Met (which eventually became The Metropolitan Opera Presents).

 Early life

 Bookspan was born in Boston on July 30, 1926.
 His father worked as a dry goods salesman before going into insurance; his mother was a housewife.
 Both immigrated to the United States from the Pale of Settlement in the Russian Empire.
 His father enkindled Bookspan's interest in classical music by taking him to concerts on the weekends, where he would act as an usher.
 Bookspan attended a music academy in his hometown before studying German literature at Harvard University.
 There, he made his first broadcast on WHRB – the college's radio station – in 1944, at the age of 18.
 His first interview was with Aaron Copland, who publicly referred to his work on Appalachian Spring for the first time (though not by name).
 He graduated cum laude with a bachelor's degree in 1947.